venkatKrishnan86/ACA-Harmonizer-Project/README.md

 ## Project Goal

-Use machine learning to create a tool that predicts a chord progression given an input melody. <br>
+Train a machine learning model to predict a chord progression given an input melody. <br>

 **Input:** a melody (raw audio, any instrument) [Q file type requirement or fs requirement?] <br>
 **Output:** suggested chords (a 2D array of chords and their associated time stamps) [Q what format will our output be?] <br>